luvmad/VANITY-ANTICHEAT/README.md

 - **Teleportation Monitoring**: Flags unauthorized teleportation by measuring movement distances.
 - **Trigger Monitoring**: Prevents excessive triggering of critical actions to thwart exploits.
 - **Gravity Monitoring**: Resets game gravity if any changes are detected.
+- **Latency Monitoring**: Measures player latency and alerts administrators if it exceeds acceptable thresholds.

 ## Support